-Senior researchers may be included as team members but not as project leaders.
-PhD candidates are not eligible as project leaders.
+Senior researchers may be included as team members but not as project investigators.
+PhD candidates are not eligible as project investigators.
 However, the participation of PhD students in projects is an important criterion in the selection process.

 Additional partner institutions may be added to the project proposal, but these additional partners will not receive any funding from the Transatlantic Research Partnership.
 Only the research or higher education institutions of the project leaders will receive funding.

 Selected projects will receive a $20,000 grant, to be shared equally between the French and the American partners over 2 years.
 All award funds will be wired in U.S. Dollars to the grantees’ institutions and will be managed by the appropriate financial manager.